hzqst/MetaHookSv/README.md

 Although using hook is likely to be dangerous in games, there is no VAC ban reported yet.

-As you can see Sven-Coop is not protected by VAC : https://store.steampowered.com/search/?term=coop&category2=8
+As you can see Sven Co-op is not protected by VAC : https://store.steampowered.com/search/?term=coop&category2=8

-Use a separate account to play Sven-Coop if you worry about getting banned, since Sven-Coop is a free game.
+Use a separate account to play Sven Co-op if you worry about getting banned, since Sven Co-op is a free game.

 ## Manual Installation